 Playford (I can't find Walsh's original) writes:

 Note: The first Strain twice, and the last but once.

 The two first Men Figure thro' the first and 2d We. cast off and turn single in their Places The We. do the same All four go half round and turn single; the first Cu. lead down the Middle below the 3d Cu. and back again; then take Hands with the 2d Cu. and go half round, first Cu.
 Sett, cut clean two Steps forward, and cast off

 The animation plays at 120 counts per minute normally, but the first time through the set the dance is slowed down so people can learn the moves more readily.
 Men are drawn as rectangles, women as ellipses.
 Each couple is drawn in its own color, however the border of each dancer indicates what role they currently play so the border color may change each time through the minor set.

-The dance contains the following figures: turn single, turn single cloverleaf, circle, cast, lead, figure eight (and probably others).
+The dance contains the following figures: turn single, turn single cloverleaf, circle, cast, lead, figure eight, down the middle and back (and probably others).